-Legal Drama, a Break Up and Heart-Wrenching Tragedy: How Gabrielle Union and Dwyane Wade Emerged Stronger Than Ever
+How Gabrielle Union and Dwyane Wade Become One of Hollywood's Biggest Success Stories

 Gabrielle Union doesn't do passive.

-When she found herself unfavorably comparing her successes to others'—"I felt like you see everyone is having so much more," the actress admitted on the Today show Apr.
-9—she decided to implement a change.
+When she found herself unfavorably comparing her successes to others'—"I felt like you see everyone is having so much more," the actress admitted on the Today show in 2018—she decided to implement a change.

 Turning to her vision boards, she stopped "chasing after specific things and asking for stuff," she explained and pared down her desires to one specific request.
 "I asked for more joy, peace and grace," she noted.
 "And it's been coming in abundance."

-Take her nearly four-year marriage to NBA champ Dwyane Wade.
-Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author, 45, describes as "eight or nine miscarriages," in their nine years together, they're still rolling.
+Take her five-and-a-half-year marriage to NBA champ Dwyane Wade.
+Having weathered a lawsuit from his ex-wife, a brief pre-engagement split and what the We're Going to Need More Wine author describes as "eight or nine miscarriages," in their decade-plus together, they're still rolling.

-The actress, now filming a police detectives pilot with Jessica Alba, and the 36-year-old Miami Heat guard are the type of enviable power couple that can't seem to stop bragging about one another (in a February Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami,") and always seem like they're just having more fun than everyone else.
+The actress and the retired NBA guard, celebrating his 38th birthday today, are the type of enviable power couple that can't seem to stop bragging on each another (in one Instagram referencing his stints in Chicago and Cleveland, the pro wrote, "Get you a 'woman' who supports you—even if you take her out of her newly built dream home and the sunshine in Miami,") and always seem like they're just having more fun than everyone else.

-Plus, they're a strong enough team to tackle an entire home renovation—as they did in yesterday's HGTV special All Star Flip—and bank an impressive $130,000 for charity.
-In fact their married life is so "freakishly awesome," Union told E!
-News, "It's almost kind of embarrassing to talk about.
-We really enjoy each other."
+Perhaps because they've been through enough tough stuff, the really hard, crushing moments, to put every minor inconvenience and major joy in their proper perspectives.
+And, certainly, Nov.
+7, 2018 was part of the highlight reel.
+That was the day when the couple—already raising sons Zaire Wade, 17, Zion Wade, 12, and Xavier Wade, 6, and nephew Dahveon Morris, 18—welcomed their "miracle baby", daughter Kaavia James Union Wade to the party, following a years-long struggle with fertility.

+"When doctors at the L.A.-area hospital pronounced the newborn healthy, "I felt such relief," she told Parents' May 2019 issue.
+"To hear her breathing and crying was a dream.
+We didn't really allow ourselves to believe it until then."

-It's a piece of joy she almost missed out on.
-When the pair first crossed paths co-hosting a 2007 Super Bowl party, they barely interacted.
+When the pair first crossed paths co-hosting a 2007 Super Bowl party, they barely interacted, not seeming to instinctually just know they were destined to become one of those #couplesgoals, please never break up type of pairs.
 "I stayed on one side of the room with my people," she would later tell Essence.
 "We like to party and he doesn't drink at all.
 He was on the other side of the room holding bible study."

 And in the moments they did connect, the actress—who, by then, had already starred in a slew of teen hits such as She's All That, 10 Things I Hate About You and Bring It On—was left unimpressed.